Cisco SME Tape Configuration

 The following concepts are used in tape management procedures:

-•Key management settings (see the "Key Management Settings" section)
+•Key management settings (see the "Key Management Settings" section on page 6-4)

-•Exporting volume groups (see the "Exporting Volume Groups" section)
+•Exporting volume groups (see the "Exporting Volume Groups" section on page 6-10)

-•Importing volume groups (see the "Importing Volume Groups" section)
+•Importing volume groups (see the "Importing Volume Groups" section on page 6-12)

 Note If data is written to a partially non-Cisco SME encrypted tape, it is left in clear text.
 When a tape is recycled or relabeled, the tape will be encrypted by Cisco SME.